 Things wouldn’t really reach the heights he had managed to reach during Euro 2000 again for Patrick Kluivert in his career.
 The next four years in Barcelona yielded no trophies as the club was rocked by mismanagement and a series of spectacularly poor league campaigns as a result.
 He regularly contributed with goals until he was moved on to Newcastle in 2004 where, despite scoring a healthy 13 league goals, the option for a second year in his contract wasn’t exercised.
 A brief spell at Valencia would follow before a return to Holland with PSV and then Lille, where he would hang up his boots for good.

 Since retiring he has taken numerous coaching positions in a bid to build up his knowledge of management.
 Rather than delving in at the deep end and taking a high-profile management job that a name like his would command, he’s instead decided to educate himself by taking numerous positions as a coach or assistant.
-At the 2014 World Cup he was one of van Gaal’s assistants, which was quite fitting if you think of everything they have shared together, and for a brief time he was the manager of Curaçao, the country of his mother’s birth.
+At the 2014 World Cup he was one of Van Gaal’s assistants, which was quite fitting if you think of everything they have shared together, and for a brief time, he was the manager of Curaçao, the country of his mother’s birth.
+Nowadays, the name Kluivert lives on through his supremely gifted son, Justin.

-In a career that will forever be highlighted by his exploits in the 1995 Champions League final, it remains a privilege for people old enough to have witnessed the predatory goalscoring instincts of a truly brilliant Dutch striker.
+In a career that will forever be highlighted by his exploits in the 1995 Champions League final, it remains a privilege for people old enough to have witnessed the predatory goalscoring instincts of a truly special Dutch master